ml6team/fondant/docs/guides/build_a_simple_dataset.md

 a reusable component specifically for this purpose.
 This component is appropriately named [download_images](../components/hub.md#download_images#description).

-We can add this component to our pipeline as follows:
+We can add this component to our dataset as follows:

 ```python
 images = dataset.apply(